ace2884/3-2-needs/mlds.md

 # unit 3

+1. **Artificial Neural Network (ANN)**:
+   - An ANN is a computing system inspired by the biological neural networks that constitute animal brains.
+It consists of interconnected groups of artificial neurons (nodes), which process information using a connectionist approach.
+ANNs are used for tasks like classification, regression, and pattern recognition.

+2. **Convolutional Neural Network (CNN)**:
+   - CNNs are a type of ANN specifically designed for processing structured grid data like images.
+They use convolutional layers that apply filters to the input data, allowing the network to detect spatial hierarchies and patterns.
+CNNs are widely used in image recognition, object detection, and other visual tasks.

+3. **Recurrent Neural Network (RNN)**:
+   - RNNs are a class of neural networks designed for sequential data.
+Unlike feedforward neural networks, RNNs have connections that form directed cycles, enabling them to maintain a memory of previous inputs.
+This makes them suitable for tasks such as time series prediction, language modeling, and speech recognition.

+4. **Deep Neural Network (DNN)**:
+   - A DNN is an ANN with multiple hidden layers between the input and output layers.
+These additional layers allow the network to learn complex representations and perform more sophisticated tasks.
+DNNs can be used in a variety of applications, including image and speech recognition, natural language processing, and more.

+5. **Deep Belief Network (DBN)**:
+   - A DBN is a generative graphical model composed of multiple layers of hidden units.
+Each layer in a DBN learns to capture features of the input data, and the network can be pre-trained using unsupervised learning techniques before being fine-tuned with supervised learning.
+DBNs are used for tasks like dimensionality reduction, classification, and feature learning.

+6. **Back Propagation**:
+   - Backpropagation is a supervised learning algorithm used for training ANNs.
+It involves calculating the gradient of the loss function with respect to each weight by using the chain rule, and then updating the weights to minimize the loss.
+This process is repeated iteratively for multiple epochs until the network learns the desired mapping.

+7. **Stochastic Gradient Descent (SGD)**:
+   - SGD is an optimization algorithm used to train ANNs and other machine learning models.
+Unlike standard gradient descent, which computes the gradient of the loss function using the entire dataset, SGD updates the model parameters using a randomly selected subset of data (a mini-batch).
+This makes the training process faster and allows the model to escape local minima.

 ### 1. Define Find-S Algorithm
 The **Find-S algorithm** is a simple and efficient algorithm used in machine learning to find the most specific hypothesis that fits the positive examples in a given training dataset.
 It is used within the framework of the hypothesis space, where the goal is to identify a hypothesis that is consistent with all positive training examples.